What is the glass test?

 & upper body.
 So if you spot this, don’t panic!

 And another rash to look out for, is Nappy Rash.
-Now you don’t need to use nappy creams, medicated creams, to prevent this.
-Instead to prevent it just when you change your baby’s nappy, quite often let their legs kick a little, let the air get to the skin to help prevent it.
-However you may well get splashed in the process as they do a wee!
-If you do spot that they’ve got some Nappy Rash then you can use something like coconut oil or pure lanolin.
+You don’t need to use medicated nappy creams, to prevent this.
+Instead to help prevent it, when you change your baby’s nappy, let their legs kick a little; let the air get to their skin.
+You may even find they like the hairdryer on a cooler setting slowing on them briefly!
+WARNING!
+You may get splashed in the process as they do a wee!
+If you do spot that they’ve got some Nappy Rash then you can use coconut oil or pure lanolin such as lansinoh (yes it’s sold as nipple cream but it has more uses!)
 Both of these are natural products & often actually help it to go away before having to use something medicated.
+Do a small patch test before smearing it on!

-Cradle Cap is less of a rash but more like flaky skin that you see on the baby’s scalp or kind of trapped in their hair.
-Now you don’t actually need to do anything to get rid of this but quite often people like to just because they think it looks a bit unsightly.
-If you want to try & get rid of it, smear lots of coconut oil into your baby’s scalp.
-Leave it for an hour or two to do its work & then get a really finely toothed comb, maybe even like a nit comb & very, very gently just
+Cradle Cap is less of a rash but more like flaky skin that you see on the baby’s scalp or trapped in their hair.
+You don’t actually need to do anything to get rid of this but quite often people like to because they think it looks a little unsightly.
+If you want to try & get rid of it, smear lots of coconut oil onto your baby’s scalp (remember to do a patch test first although it is very rare for babies to be allergic to coconut oil as it is not actually a nut).
+Leave it for an hour or two to do its work & then get a really finely toothed comb or a nit comb & very, very gently release the dead skin.
+You’ll need to wash your baby’s hair after.
+Don’t be tempted to use olive oil on your baby’s skin, or on their scalp because this changes the pH level.
+Sunflower oil & vegetable oils deoxygenate and should be avoided too.

-Don’t be tempted to squeeze or pick these spots or rashes, or anything that you see and like I said before, if you think your baby’s unwell, if they’re not themselves, then always seek medical attention!
-And check that they pass the glass test.
+Don’t be tempted to squeeze or pick these spots or rashes!
+If you think your baby is unwell and just not themselves, then always seek medical attention!
+And remember to check they pass the glass test.

-Try & use non-biological washing products & try and use more natural products generally for your baby.
+Use non-biological washing products & try even consider more natural products generally for your baby.
 Keep them clean, but they don’t actually need a bath daily.
 That’s actually quite drying for their skin.

 If you’d like to know more about all things ‘life after birth’ then do check out our Life After Birth Course or one of our Comprehensive Antenatal Courses with all you need to know for pregnancy, labour, birth, pain relief, coping methods as well as life after birth.